japundzasergej/MilestoneMotorsWebApp/README.md

 ## Demo Video

 You can check out the demo video for Milestone Motors on [YouTube](https://www.youtube.com/watch?v=VDCm99BLzrY).
+(I can pull up the site on localhost upon reviewer's request as hosting the site externally free of charge proved quite a challenge.)